There are two kinds of change in business.

 A change plan forms the starting point for measurement.

-From that plan, change managers can develop the following:
+From that plan, you can develop:

-Establish metrics and KPIs
+Step 2: Establish metrics and KPIs

 Metrics and KPIs are quantifiable indicators used to track and measure performance.